-*** From the bestselling author of YOU, soon to be a major Netflix TV series ***
+*** From the bestselling author of YOU, now a major Netflix TV series ***

 With her trademark flair, precision eye for detail and acerbic wit, Caroline Kepnes brings the suspense thriller to a whole new level with PROVIDENCE – a dark story of death, loss, horror, redemption and the love that binds us all.

 In 2008, 13-year-old Jon Bronson disappears on his morning walk to school.
 After even his parents give him up for dead, only his best friend, Chloe, remains certain that he would come back.